RAG Status and Its Crucial Role in Organizational Leadership

 How to Determine a Color Scale

-Project managers should agree on what each of the colors means for their work situation, especially if the colors they choose to use differ from the RAG template we described above.
+Project managers and stakeholders should agree on the criteria for what each of the colors means for their work situation, especially if the colors they choose to use differ from the RAG template we described above.

-Each project a team tackles comes with an expected delivery date.
+Each project a team tackles comes with an expected delivery date, goals, tolerances, criteria, project health, metrics, and project reporting using the RAG status.
 As such, you can make note of time to grade each task as it moves along the timeline.

 Time and the RAG Status